 Children and young people can stay overnight during the week and/or at weekends depending on their assessed needs, spending time away from their main carers.
 A residential short break may be provided in a community residential setting or the home of an approved carer.

 How do I get a residential short break?

-A residential short break is a specialist service, available only once a social work assessment of need has been done.
-This assessment would be arranged via a referral through the County Council’s 0-25 Together Service (previously Disabled Children’s Service)
+A residential short break is a specialist service, available only once a social work assessment of need has been completed.
+This assessment would be arranged via a referral through the 0-25 Together Service.

 Where they are: